uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 partial builds, so that some changes result in much faster builds.

-Both programs can take a flag specifying parallel builds and the number of processors to use. e.g.: `-j4`.
+Both programs can take a flag specifying parallel builds and the number of processors to use (e.g.: `-j4`) for parallel builds.

-This project requires a version of NetCDF and Boost's program options to be installed on your path.
-Assuming both of those exist, this should work to compile:
+This project requires a number of libraries are installed and available on your path.
+For a complete list, see the install commands in `bootstrap-system.sh`

+If you have all the requsite libraries installed and available on your path, then either of these commands should work:

     $ make